apache/pulsar/docs/Kubernetes.md

 kubectl apply -f zookeeper.yaml
 ```

 Wait until all 3 ZK server pods are up and running.
-The first take will take
+The first time will take
 a bit longer since it will be downloading the Docker image on the VMs.